K-PaaS/cp-guide-eng/install-guide/source-control/cp-source-control-service-guide-v1.2.md

 <br>

 ### <div id='4.3'>4.3.
 Container Platform Source Control Service Lookup Setting
-A setting for viewing and applying for the container platform source control service on the PaaS-TA portal.
+A setting for viewing and applying for the container platform source control service on the K-PaaS portal.

-##### Access to the PaaS-TA Operator Portal.
+##### Access to the K-PaaS Operator Portal.

 ##### In the [OperationManagement]-[Catalog] menu, select Container Platform Source Control Service from the App service tab and change settings.